Model Reference Adaptive Control of Satellite Spin

 Q = 1; sim(mdl);

-There are fewer transients in the model estimate responses.
-The trade off is that the spin and spin-rate responses have longer settling times.
+The model estimate responses have fewer transients.
+The tradeoff is that the spin and spin-rate responses have longer settling times.